Blood Cancer Treatment Options

 Choosing the most effective therapy

 An accurate diagnosis is the first and most important step in getting the most effective treatment.
-At NewYork-Presbyterian Brooklyn Methodist Hospital Cancer Center, we perform additional testing to find out not only what kind of cancer you have, but what subtype it may be.
+At the Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital, we perform additional testing to find out not only what kind of cancer you have, but what subtype it may be.
 There are many types of blood cancer, each with its own biology and behavior.
 For example, there are more than 70 subtypes of non-Hodgkin lymphoma alone.
 Your doctor arranges for all the testing needed to learn all we can about the type and stage of your cancer.

 Advanced chemotherapy and immunotherapy